You were told you could have it all. No one mentioned what it would cost you.

 About the author

-Adele Barlow is a writer and marketer with over 18 years’ experience working across tech, startups, and mission-driven organisations.
+Adele Barlow is a writer and marketer with almost two decades of experience working across tech, startups, and mission-driven organisations.
 After becoming a mother, she began to notice a pattern among the women around her: deep existential exhaustion.
 Superwoman Is Tired grew out of her desire to understand why.

 What comes after ambition?